coateshl/nextgenresearcher-2018/docs/fellowship.md

-# Next Generation Researcher Fellowship Program
+# Fellowship Program
 The Fellowship program is developed for early career researchers - graduate students, post-docs, research scientists, and early career faculty - to provide exposure, support, and training to explore open science practices and tools.

 Not exactly sure what open science means?
 We use open science as an umbrella term that encompasses many movements to increase the openness and accessibility of research processes, inputs, and outputs.
-It includes: open access to publications open research data open source software open collaboration open peer review open notebooks open educational resources open monographs citizen science research crowdfunding
+It includes:
+- open access to publications
+- open research data
+- open source software
+- open collaboration
+- open peer review
+- open notebooks
+- open educational resources
+- open monographs
+- citizen science
+- research crowdfunding

 Want to learn more?
 Check out the FOSTER EU taxonomy and the article by Benedikt Fecher & Sascha Friesike One Term, Five Schools of Thought.